Microcontroller C programming

 }

-Problem is hidden in compiler optimization.
-It is obvious to compiler that function doesn’t do anything - doesn’t return any value and doesn’t change any global or local variables.
-This function can be optimized to zero, but of course compiler leaves several cycles.
+The problem is hidden in compiler optimization.
+Obviously, the compiler that the function doesn’t do anything – doesn’t return any value and doesn’t change any global or local variables.
+This function can be optimized to zero, but of course, the compiler leaves several cycles.

-To avoid this there should be used macro from “delay.h” or assembler should be included in loop in order to make compiler to compile full loop cycle:
+To avoid this, there should be used macro from “delay.h” or assembler should be included in the loop in order to make the compiler to compile full loop cycle:

 #define nop() {asm("nop");}